 People are obsessed with money, and for good reason.
 It runs the world.
 But you don’t need to know that much about money to use it.
 And yet, the more you know, the more fascinating money becomes.
-Consider these 23 interesting facts about money:
+Consider these 23 fun facts about money:

 1. Bills and coins are younger than you think!